YixuanSeanZhou/Quantized_Neural_Nets/README.md

 ## Install Dependencies
 We assume a python version that is greater than `3.8.0` is installed in the user's machine.

-In the root directory of this repo, we provide a `requirements.txt` file for the ease of installation.
+In the root directory of this repo, we provide a `requirements.txt` file for installing the python libraries that will be used in our code.

 To install the necessary dependency, one can first start a virtual environment by doing the following: